 As you continue moving forward and seeking to make positive and healthy changes in your life, know that taking charge of your health and recovery journey is the best thing you can do for yourself.
 Whether you are seeking assistance for meth addiction for yourself or a loved one, options are available to you, and we’re here to help!

-At Pathways Recovery, we know that the physical side effects of an addiction to meth can also cause emotional harm.
+At Pathways Recovery in Sacramento, CA, we know that the physical side effects of an addiction to meth can also cause emotional harm.
 If you are experiencing tooth or gum decay because of a meth addiction, you may feel embarrassed and find yourself pushing others away.
 We’re here to welcome you into our holistic treatment program that is all about helping you regain control over your life.
 You have the power to turn your life around.
 Make the call today to help yourself move towards a healthier future.
 Call (916) 435-7279 to speak with one of our qualified counselors.

 Frequently Asked Questions